-Fig leaves and un-ripe fruits produce white latex, which when come in contact with body parts can penetrate skin causing burning discomfort.
-Fig latex contains several compounds like furocoumarins, 5-methoxypsoralen (5-MOP)...etc, which can elicit cell-mediated allergic-reactions.
+Fig leaf and unripe fruits produce white latex that can penetrate into the skin and can cause an unpleasant burning sensation.
+Fig latex contains several compounds like furocoumarins, 5-methoxypsoralen (5-MOP)...etc, which can elicit cell-mediated allergic reactions.
 If left untreated, it might lead to severe allergic eruptions on the exposed parts.

-In some sensitive people, eating fig fruit may also elicit allergic reactions ranging from vomiting, diarrhea, and itching of skin and mucus membranes.
-It is therefore, people with history of allergy to figs may be advised to avoid eating them.
+In some sensitive people, eating fig fruit may also elicit allergic reactions ranging from vomiting, diarrhea, and itching of skin and mucosa.
+Therefore, individuals with a history of allergy to figs may be advised to avoid eating them.
 (Medical disclaimer).

 ≻≻-Back to Fruits from Fig fruit.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.